bigfix/developer.bigfix.com/site/pages/tools/fixlet_debugger.md

 ---

 The Fixlet Debugger is a graphical-based Client Relevance and Action Script languages tool that helps you testing and debugging your Client
-Relevance statements and Action scripts on the system where the tool runs and, starting from V9.5.10 also on othet endopints in your BigFix network.
+Relevance statements and Action scripts on the system where the tool runs and, starting from V9.5.10 also on other endopints in your BigFix network.
 Use it to fine-tune your Relevance Expressions and Action Scripts before deploying them to your production environment.

 The Fixlet Debugger is available only on Windows platforms.
 It must be run by a Windows user with local admin privileges.